Ryōko Hirosue: 2001–2005

-2006–present
+2006–2023

 Hirosue returned to film and television in 2006 by appearing in three television dramas, a TV movie and a film.
 In 2007, she co-starred for the third time with Hiroshi Abe (her fellow actor in Dekichatta Kekkon and Haruka Naru Yakusoku) in the film Bubble Fiction: Boom or Bust.
 She also appeared in two TV movies, Mama ga Ryori o Tsukuru Wake, broadcast by Fuji TV, and Long Wedding Road!, which was broadcast by TBS.
 Hirosue also made a guest appearance in the third episode, "Rattles", of the detective series Galileo.

 She had a supporting role in NTV's comedy series Yasuko to Kenji in 2008.

 She portrayed Mika Kobayashi opposite Masahiro Motoki in the 2008 Japanese film Departures, which won the 81st Academy Awards Best Foreign Language Film.

 In 2009, she is starring in the remake of the mystery film Zero Focus and the adaptation to film of the novel Villon's Wife by Osamu Dazai.

 She co-starred in the 2010 film Flowers with Yū Aoi, Kyōka Suzuki, Yūko Takeuchi, Rena Tanaka and Yukie Nakama.

+in 2026, Hirose started Fuji TV series Naomi and Kaneko is based Hideo Okuda's novel with same name.

+In June 2023, in light of her affair incident, she announced that she would be retiring from the entertainment industry.

+2024–present

+In February 2024, she resumed her entertainment activities by leaving her agency and going independent.

+On April 8, 2025, Hirosue was arrested after causing a traffic accident on an expressway in Shizuoka Prefecture and injuring a nurse at the hospital to which she had been transported.
+On April 16, she was released from custody.
+Displaying signs of psychological instability, Hirosue was admitted to a hospital in Tokyo on the same day.
+On May 2, her agency announced that she had been diagnosed with bipolar disorder and hyperthyroidism.
+She has suspended all entertainment activities and is currently receiving treatment under medical supervision.
+In late July 2025 NHK quoted sources saying that Hirosue and the nurse had reached an out-of-court settlement, while police voluntarily continued their investigation.